 For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
-If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12-month ECL.
+If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognising impairment loss allowance based on 12-month ECL.